Lead Generation Blog for a Training Company

 Frakbar Annual Survey Reveals Seven Benefits of Leadership Training

-Over time, Frakbar Leadership Training has attracted many clients from the tech and video game industries.
-And while our training focuses on businesses that combine creativity with precise specifications and schedules, it can be useful for businesses of all types.
+A young man wearing a plaid flannel shirt watches as his coworker uses a virtual reality headset to explore an artificial setting.Over time, Frakbar Leadership Training has attracted many clients from the tech and video game industries.
+And while Frakbar Leadership Training is popular among these industries, it can be useful for businesses of all types.

 3. Effective leaders increase employee engagement and retention.
 Engagement – an employee’s emotional commitment to a company – is a crucial factor in productivity and employee retention.
 (If you’ve ever had to replace a key employee who left mid-project, you know how much time and money a company can lose as it searches for a replacement.)
 A good leader knows how to recognize and address emotional needs as they arise.
 Our survey highlighted the importance of meeting the needs of three types of employees.

-- Millennials who expect an open culture that will nurture their talents.
+• Millennials who expect an open culture that will nurture their talents.
 They’ve grown up expecting a bright future, but they face intense economic pressures and uncertainty.
 Leaders can’t change economic realities.
 But the survey told us that leaders felt their teams ran more smoothly when they were patient with millennials and helped them learn the business skills they needed now and in the future.

-4. Well-trained leaders are smooth and skilled negotiators who know how to navigate “dotted-line” relationships.
+4. Effective leaders are smooth and skilled negotiators who know how to navigate “dotted-line” relationships.
 Many teams are cross-functional, meaning they are temporary and made up of employees from other departments.
 If you’re the project manager of a cross-functional team, you don’t have direct authority over anyone on the team.
 Effective leaders learn to use persuasion, compromise, and negotiation to keep the project on track.

 6. Effective leaders are role models for other employees.
 An effective leader inspires by example, motivating others to consider a leadership career.

-7. Well-trained leaders are champions of change.
+7. Effective leaders are champions of change.
 If you work in business, you know the only constant is change.
 Having a pool of well-trained leaders and potential leaders is essential to building an agile, learning company that can adapt to change.

 “I’ve been through other leadership training courses.
 But I was impressed by how Frakbar tailored its training to the challenges our industry is facing today.”